-"The teaching about righteousness."
-In the churches of today the teaching about righteousness is, to a great extent, limited to imputed righteousnessthe righteousness assigned to us when we place our faith in the atonement made by the Lord on the cross.
+“The teaching about righteousness.”
+In the churches of today, the teaching about righteousness is usually limited to imputed righteousness—the righteousness assigned to us when we place our faith in the atonement made by the Lord on the cross.

 The teaching about righteousness has to do with the daily practice of distinguishing good from evil.
 The churches of today are filled with spiritual infants who do not know the difference between good and evil.
 Divine judgment is lacking in our midst.
 Ignorance concerning good and evil is acceptable when we are newly born spiritually.
 But it is not acceptable when we are supposed to be growing to maturity.

 The new covenant is not, as we teach today, a free trip to Heaven.
-The new covenant is the carving of the eternal moral law of God in our mind and in our heart.
+The new covenant is the carving of the eternal moral law of God in our mind and in our heart (Jeremiah 31:33).
 It is placed in our mind so we will understand it and in our heart so we will love it and obey it.

 This is the covenant I will make with the house of Israel after that time, declares the Lord.
 I will put my laws in their minds and write them on their hearts.
 I will be their God, and they will be my people.
 (Hebrews 8:10)